-It will be quite natural if Microsoft company will stimulate the move to 64-bit systems by gradually canceling the support of 32-bit programs in some versions of Windows operating system.
-Of course it will be a very slow process but the first steps in this direction have been already made.
+It would be quite natural if the Microsoft Company were to stimulate the move to 64-bit systems, by gradually canceling the support of 32-bit programs in some versions of the Windows operating system.
+Of course it will be a very slow process, but the first steps in this direction have been already made.

-This capability (Server Core installation) appeared in Windows Server 2008.
-Yet in Windows Server 2008 R2 there is another innovation that brings closer the 64-bit future.
-Support of 32-bit applications is now optional and you may enable or disable it when installing Windows Server 2008 R2 (Server Core).
+This capability (Server Core installation), appeared in Windows Server 2008.
+Yet in Windows Server 2008 R2 there is another innovation that brings the 64-bit future even closer.
+Support of 32-bit applications is now optional, and you may enable or disable it when installing Windows Server 2008 R2 (Server Core).
 Moreover, this option is disabled by default.
 So when trying to launch a 32-bit application in Server Core mode, you will get a message telling you that it is impossible.
 Of course you may add 32-bit application support:

 start /w ocsetup ServerCore-WOW64

 In the usual (Full Installation) mode, execution of 32-bit applications is enabled by default, but not in Server Core.

 The tendency is obvious.
 It will be more and more rational to create 64-bit versions of applications in time, as they will be able to work on more operating system versions.